 The functions of the Authority are

-to grant licences to applicants under this Act;
+- to grant licenses to applicants under this Act;

-- to assist applicants for licences under this Act by providing services for obtaining other relevant licences, permits and facilities;
+- to assist applicants for permits under this Act by providing services for obtaining other relevant licenses, permits, and facilities;

 - to examine and recommend for approval agreements and treaties relating to the development and activities of the free zones;

 - to monitor the activities, performance, and development of free zone developers and enterprises;

 - to ensure compliance by free zone developers and enterprises with this Act and any other laws relevant to free zone activities;

 - to register and keep records and data on the programs of developers, operators, and enterprises in free zones;

 - to perform any other functions that are incidental to the performance of its duties under this Act or any other enactment.

 Section 7 of Act 504, as amended, provides for the establishment of free zones in Ghana.
 It states that subject to the Constitution of the Republic of Ghana and any other enactment in force relating to the acquisition of property; the President may on the recommendation of the Board of free zones by notice in the Commercial and Industrial Bulletin in the Gazette declare as follows:

 - an area of land or building as a free zone;